adam-walsh-data/IKEA-Recommender-System/README.md

 ## Intro

-Hi I'm Adam Walsh.
  This is a project I developed along with IKEA.
 Code was built on top of existing work done by a previous student.

 ## Package
 There are a handful of methods and classes required to run any of the models.
 They are in the recommenders folder.
 It is required to install this package.